Maulana Khan Zeb: Party role

+Economics

+Economically and socially, he was involved in the honey business and served as the president of the Nawagai Bazaar for six years.
+He was also an active farmer.

+Peace efforts

-He had prepared two more unpublished manuscripts.
-Peace Efforts and Assassination Maulana Khanzeb dedicated his life to establishing peace in the region.
+Maulana Khanzeb dedicated his life to establishing peace in the region.
 Despite the volatile security situation in Bajaur and other tribal areas, he and his family remained in their native village, even after their house was hit by a rocket, which injured several family members.
 He organized several Jirgas and protests to open trade routes between Pakistan and Afghanistan and promote peace in the region.
 He supported national reconciliation and non-interference in Afghanistan's internal affairs.

 On 10 July 2025, Maulana Khanzeb was campaigning for the "Aman Pasun" (Peace Protest) movement in various bazaars of Bajaur.
 During his visit to the district headquarters in Khar (Shandi Mor), he was killed in an attack by anti-peace militants.
 Soldier Sherzada was also killed in the attack, while Dr. Tariq, Usman Khan, Sheikh Shahsawar, and Sajid Salar survived.
 His death was considered a great loss for the Pashtun community and the Awami National Party.
 He is widely remembered as a symbol of peace in Bajaur.